 Bitwarden lets us share passwords in two ways.

-Use the Send feature for sharing via email
+Use the Send feature for infrequent sharing via email

 Putting a password directly in an email means letting that password live indefinitely in your and your recipients' email accounts.

-But, email is the most convenient tool for infrequent collaboration with freelancers or contractors.
+But, email is the most convenient communication tool for infrequent collaboration with freelancers or contractors.

-Instead, use email with a Send.
+Instead, use email with Bitwarden Send.
 Here's how you could send a password by email using Send:

 - Create a Send in Bitwarden that includes the password to be shared.